Items

 ·

-it was noticed that the flue was still a shiny silver colour
+a site visit, it was noticed that the flue was still a shiny silver

-although the applicant had agreed to paint it matt black to reduce
+colour although the applicant had agreed to paint it matt black to

 view the full minutes text for item 75.